Janet Jackson's Success and Achievements in Timeline

 Loading Video...

-1996: Grammy Award for Best Short Form Music Video
+1996: Grammy Award for Scream Music Video

-1999: Legend Award at World Music Awards
+1999: Janet Jackson Receives Legend Award at the World Music Awards

 In 1999, Janet Jackson received the Legend Award at the World Music Awards for her outstanding contribution to the pop industry.
-Billboard also ranked her as the second most successful artist of the decade, only behind Mariah Carey.
+Billboard ranked her as the second most successful artist of the decade, behind Mariah Carey.

-2001: MTV Icon Special and Billboard Success
+2001: MTV Icon Special and Chart Success

-November 2004: Honored by 100 Black Men of America, Inc.
+November 2004: Janet Jackson Honored by 100 Black Men of America

-February 2008: Image Award and Vanguard Award
+February 2008: Janet Jackson Receives Image Award and Vanguard Award

-2008: Billboard Hot 100 All-Time Top Artists Ranking
+2008: Billboard's Hot 100 All-Time Top Artists

 In 2008, Billboard placed Janet Jackson at number seven on its list of the Hot 100 All-Time Top Artists.